Santa's Gone Surfing

-This kid's book, written by P. Crumble, was the very first I've ever had published.
+This kid's picture book, written by P. Crumble, was the very first I've ever had published.
 It was for Scholastic and I'm super grateful to them for picking me up to work on it.
-I got to draw silly emus.
+I got to draw a bogan Santa and silly emus, which was great.

 Character Concepts

-I initially drew Santa very traditionally — little bit chubby, nice cosy sweater, warm and kind.
+I initially drew Santa fairly traditionally — a little bit chubby, warm and kind.
 But they wanted something a little different.
-So I drew him as a big-fat-gross-sweaty-hairy-jolly-beach-ball.
-Basically, a bogan Santa.
+So I drew him as a big-tubby-sweaty-hairy-jolly-beach-ball.

 The main character of Trev went through quite a few variations.
 I initially envisioned him as a Jack Skellington like figure — tall and lanky.
 But we then went with a stouter fellow, one that looks like he enjoys some durries and a slab of beer.